HackerspaceAndThe5Pis/course/README.md

-# How to build and Arcade Machine
+# How to build an Arcade Machine